-These symptoms came and went, and by the time he was 3 ½, they included itching anus, cat allergies, seasonal allergies, and a respiratory allergy to his own dog of two years, resulting in once a month asthma attacks around 1:15 a.m. three months in a row.
-I got the asthma attacks under control, then the next three months he woke around midnight (on a full moon) and screamed for about three hours.
-It occurred like he was still sleeping, but screamed and thrashed — wanted out of his room, out of my arms, into my arms, into his bed, onto the couch, onto my bed, back into my arms, throwing his body around like nothing I’d ever seen before.
+These symptoms came and went, and by the time he was 3 ½, they included itching anus, cat allergies, seasonal allergies, and a respiratory allergy to our dog of two years, and once monthly asthma attacks around 1:15 a.m.
+Once I got the asthma attacks under control, the next three months he woke around midnight (on a full moon) and inconsolably thrashed and screamed for three hours.
+It occurred like he was still sleeping, but with his eyes open — wanted out of his room, out of my arms, into my arms, into his bed, onto the couch, onto my bed, back into my arms, throwing his body around like nothing I’d ever seen before.
 He’d wake the next morning completely exhausted, and I would be in tears.

 Enter the perfect timing of the Ulan Nutrition Systems annual spring symposium and the promise of unlocking hidden and morphed immune challenges.
-There are fewer than 2,000 of us trained as Clinical Masters in advanced nutrition response testing in the nation.
+There are fewer than 2,000 of us trained as Clinical Masters in advanced Nutrition Response Testing in the nation.
 There were only 125 of us at this symposium being taught this ground breaking technology.
 What I found in my own health blew my mind.
-I went home and found MULTIPLE morphed and hidden immune challenges in my son.
+I went home and found MULTIPLE morphed and hidden immune challenges in Odin.

 Let me tell you something.
-Being woken in the night by what I thought was him coughing, and upon further listening, realizing our son couldn’t breathe and was having an asthma attack, is something I don’t wish upon anyone.
-Running into his room as he’s pushing at his trachea gasping for air, trying to call out for me, exhaling more than he’s able to inhale is something I DO NOT want to revisit and have total PTSD about.
+Being woken in the night by what I thought was him coughing, and upon further listening, realizing our son couldn’t breathe and was having an asthma attack, is something I don’t wish upon any parent.
+Running into his room as he’s pushing at his trachea gasping for air, trying to call out for me, exhaling more than he’s able to inhale is something I never want to experience again.
 I am beyond grateful for the tools and resources I have, my ability to stay calm, and my quick thinking.
-Within 5 minutes, I had his lethargic and heavy body laying against mine, sitting upright in our bed, quietly weeping tears of relief.
+With each of those times, it took about 5 minutes for me to pull him out of the attack, and with his lethargic and heavy body laying against mine, sitting upright in our bed, I’d quietly weep tears of relief.
 From that night on there was no more sleep as I lay listening for him, not wanting him to experience that fear of not being heard ever again.

 March 3, 2019

-He was so intuitive.
-He would tell me in the middle of the night that he could feel buggies moving around in his stomach.
+Odin is intuitive.
+He would tell me in the middle of the night that he could feel “buggies moving around in my stomach”.
 He would point to where and would sometimes slap his stomach, grab his skin, or punch himself in the nose.
-My heart hurt for him, and it continued to drive me forward.
+My heart hurt for him, and my commitment to this sweet little man kept me searching.

 April 16, 2019

-Three days in, I found a piece of tapeworm in his wet diaper, and when I grabbed my husband to show him, he told me that he had seen that same thing the day before in a wet diaper.
+Three days in, I found a piece of tapeworm in his wet diaper, and when I grabbed my husband to show him, he told me there had been one in his wet diaper the day before as well.

 Remember how small he was?
-He grew 2.5” in less than 3 months and completely potty trained himself during that time as well.
-His already “hunormous” vocabulary exploded to another level, and his mollescum went away, leaving scars behind.
+This boy grew 2.5” in less than 3 months and completely potty trained himself during that time as well.
+His already “hunormous” vocabulary exploded, and the mollescum went away, leaving scars behind.
 There are no foods left on his intolerance list.
-He’s been sick with some sinus congestion just a handful of times and his nutrition protocol continues to dwindle in size.

 Four months later, still on the same protocol, he had a bowel movement that looked like a little barbell held together by a 2” piece of string that smelled absolutely putrid.
 In that moment I knew we may not be done with the path that we’re on, but we’re well on our way to true wellness.
 He continues to pass parasites to this day.

-The next day I knew it was time for me to quit nursing him.
+On his 4th birthday, I knew it was time for me to quit nursing him.
 We talked about how much we loved nursing together, how much the “nursey” milk helped him to grow and how strong his body is because of it.
 We talked about how tired mama’s body is and how now that his body is so big and strong, mama needs a little break.
 He held my cheeks in his hands and said to me as both of us cried, “It’s ok mama, I just love you and want to be with you.”
-He nursed for the last time that night just one day after his 4th birthday.
+He nursed for the last time just one day after his birthday.
 I’m so glad I stuck with the commitment to keep him feeling safe with breastfeeding.
 The power of my breastmilk in keeping his constitution solid and steady is more than I’ll ever know.
 It’s obvious to me that his intuitive ability has something to do with our closeness and being tuned in to each other’s needs.